izikeros/blog/content/posts/posts/2022-09-12-automated-trend-detection-and-segmentation.md

 The discussed solution is based on the concept of analyzing signals using a sliding window with a fixed length.
 The consecutive windows can overlap.

-![trend lines within the window](/images/trend_segmentation/trend_in_windows.jpg)
+![trend lines within the window](/images/trend_segmentation/trend_in_windows.jpg) **Figure 1.
+Windowing approach for trend detection - trend line fit to datapoints in each overlapping window.**

 For each window perform linear regression to find the line that best fits the signal.
 If the parameters of a linear regression between two windows do not differ too much, the signal covered by these two windows is considered as belonging to the same segment with a coherent trend.